linode/apl-docs/product/architecture.md

 | Velero                                       |      |        |      |                 |    X     |
 | Minio                                        |      |        |      |                 |    X     |

-## Ingress architecture
+### Advanced ingress architecture as its core

-Otomi installs and configures an advanced ingress architecture.
+Otomi by default installs and configures an advanced ingress architecture.
 Ingress for a service can be configured using Otomi Services.
 The following figure shows the ingress and SSO architecture.

 ![img/ingress-overview](/img/ingress-overview.svg)